camila-guerra/EDA_Youtube_Project/README.md

 🎨 **I love “Trivia facts”!**

 I've always trusted statistics and data.
-For some reason, my brain gets captivated by patterns and constantly wants to find them
+For some reason, my brain gets captivated by patterns and constantly wants to find them.

 💡🧠 I enjoy looking for hidden connections and understanding the “why” behind what we see.
 I'm very curious about people's behavior, as well as how statistics are collected and measured.